Online divorce course for parents — Kerry Stutzman LMFT and Palmer Skudneski LMTC

 Clinical Expertise, Lived Experience, and Child-Centered Focus

-Breakdown of 6 Class Modules
+Breakdown of Six Class Modules

 Before diving in, we want you to know who we are and why this matters so deeply to us by sharing a glimpse into what the impact of divorce was for our family.
 We’ve lived through the upheaval of divorce, felt the confusion, watched our family struggle, and learned firsthand what genuinely helps or harms kids through the process.
-This module shares our story and then goes through a set of values and commitments that we call the Divorcing Parents Creed.
+This module shares our story and then goes through a set of values and commitments that we call the Parents’ Creed.
 It outlines practical principles to guide your actions and decisions, helping you protect your kids’ emotional well-being as your family navigates these challenging waters.

 Kids feel divorce differently than adults.
 What you see on the surface: anger, withdrawal, acting out, or it can look like increased compliance, silence, and fear they may add to your emotional burden – It’s only the tip of the iceberg.
 This module helps you look beneath the behavior and understand what’s really going on inside your child.
 When parents learn to attune to these deeper emotions, they can provide the kind of support that changes a child’s trajectory for the rest of their lives.